 The first (and most important) step to getting an assault case dropped in Houston is to hire the services of a criminal defense attorney who is experienced in handling assault cases.

 Your attorney will begin by examining the details in your case and the evidence against you.
-Was the evidence against you illegally obtained?
+Was the evidence against you illegally obtained under the Texas Rules of Evidence?
 Were there extenuating circumstances that led to the assault charge?
 Was it an act of self-defense?
 Is the witness recanting their story?
 Have you ever been in trouble with the law before?

 In instances of domestic and other types of assault, only a prosecutor can drop the assault charges against you.
 But why would they do so?
 A few of the circumstances in which a prosecutor might consider dropping your assault charges include: